 The truth is, they noticed that something is wrong and they expressed it to you, even if it wasn’t in the most eloquent manner.
 The hardest part of addiction is taking the first step to get help.

 9.)
 You’ve injured yourself or someone else while being intoxicated.

 Drugs or alcohol can do more than simply impair judgment.
 Emotions have a tendency to be amplified when alcohol or drugs are involved.
 Extreme highs and lows caused by the chemical shifts in your body can make you do things that are dangerous.
 If you are struggling with anger or depression, don’t wait until you find yourself in this situation.
 Get help before it occurs.

 10.)
 You’ve lost your job or been kicked out of school for substance use.

 If you’ve actively put you and your family’s well-being in jeopardy because of your addiction, you’re not alone.
-An addiction not only costs money to sustain, it causes you to be unable to perform your responsibilities in work and school.
+Addiction not only costs money to sustain, but it also causes you to be unable to perform your responsibilities in work and school.
 If you find yourself frequently calling out of work or school due to hangovers or the desire to use, you need to get help.

 11.)
 You’ve tried to quit several times, but you always return to your old habits.

 Many people recognize that they have a problem with drinking or drugs and decide to quit.
 If only quitting was as easy as it sounds.
 If you find that you always return to your old habits, quitting on your own may not be an option.
 You will need help.